ARTWORK AT STUDIO WAYNE McGREGOR

 Wayne McGregor has a long and valuable partnership with The Josef and Anni Albers Foundation.
 In 2013, he and his collaborators immersed themselves in their extensive archives in Connecticut, NY., where they were inspired by Josef Albers’ austere geometrical paintings to create the ballet Borderlands for the San Francisco Ballet.
 In addition to the Foundation’s significant financial contributions to the development of the building of Studio Wayne McGregor, it has granted a variety of sought after permissions to reproduce seminal works from the collections of both Josef and Anni Albers.
 Anni Albers’ work has been integrated into the fabric of the building through the reproduction of her Camino Real as a permanent installed floor in the Tower meeting room.

-Images: Camino Real, 2017, Anni Albers, We Not I and Wayne McGregor; Haroon Mirza, Light Work xxv, 2017, Courtesy Lisson Gallery, Photography: We Not I; Daniel Buren, 5 Colours of Electric Light: situated work 2011, Courtesy Lisson Gallery; Ben Cullen Williams, Remnants, 2018, Courtesy Ben Cullen Williams; We Not I, Atlas, 2017, original graphic image.
+Images: Camino Real, 2017, Anni Albers, We Not I and Wayne McGregor; Carmen Herrera, Untitled, 2012, Courtesy of Lisson Gallery; Haroon Mirza, Light Work xxv, 2017, Courtesy Haroon Mirza, Photography: We Not I; Ben Cullen Williams, Remnants, 2018, Courtesy Ben Cullen Williams; We Not I, Atlas, 2017, original graphic image.

-The Royal Ballet, 2009), Haroon Mirza (set design for Alea Sands, Paris Opera Ballet, 2015) and Rashid Rana (set design for Multiverse, The Royal Ballet, 2016).
-Works by Haroon Mirza and Daniel Buren are currently installed in the unique hanging and presentation opportunities of the We Not I designed space.
+The Royal Ballet, 2009), Haroon Mirza (set design for Alea Sands, Paris Opera Ballet, 2015), Rashid Rana (set design for Multiverse, The Royal Ballet, 2016) and Carmen Herrera (set design for New Wayne McGregor work, The Royal Ballet, 2023).
+Works by Carmen Herrera and Haroon Mirza are currently installed in the unique hanging and presentation opportunities of the We Not I designed space.

 Haroon Mirza has won international acclaim, including the 2011 Silver Lion at the Venice Biennale, for installations that test the interplay and friction between sound and light waves and electric current.
 He devises kinetic sculptures, performances and immersive installations.
 McGregor and Mirza conceived the work Alea Sands with the Paris Opera Ballet in 2015.